 After growing up in West Bloomfield, Michigan, Seth Canner has spent the last three years at Central Michigan University.
 He will now be pursuing an Honors degree in English literature and creative writing at the University of Greenwich this fall, where he hopes to focus on literary criticism.

-Lit.cat was designed and founded by Jaron Saturnino during a two week manic episode.
+Lit.cat was designed and founded by Jaron Saturnino.
 He doesn't really have a background in literature.
 Feel free to email him at firstname.lastname@example.org if you need anything related to the journal.

 The Reddit Haikus on Lit.cat are run by Cyruz Lopez.
 Check out how he did it here.